totten/pogo/README.md

 ## Motivation

 Most of my day-to-day work is in PHP, JS, and bash.
-From time-to-time, one needs a bit of glue-code for one-offs, and I find myself avoiding PHP for that task...  because using *any* PHP library requires setting up various bits of boilerplate/administration.  `pogo` is an experiment to reduce that boilerplate.
+From time-to-time, one needs a bit of glue-code for one-offs, and I find myself avoiding PHP for that task...  because using a library in PHP still requires bits of administrativa.
+`pogo` is an experiment to reduce that administrativa.
 Just create a `.php` file and run it.

 ## More information